Dynamic and diverse

 Glasgow Caledonian University has become one of the largest universities in Scotland with nearly 17,000 students.
 The campus is self–contained and situated right in the heart of the lively city of Glasgow.

-The University is made up of three academic schools - School of Health and Life Sciences, Glasgow School for Business and Society, and School of Engineering and Built Environment.
+The University is made up of three academic schools - School of Health and Life Sciences, Glasgow School for Business and Society, and School of Computing, Engineering and Built Environment.
 Glasgow School for Business and Society has a fine reputation for developing innovative programmes in areas such as Risk Management, E-Business and International Fashion Marketing.
 Our schools contain state-of-the-art laboratories and a number of renowned centres of excellence.

 Glasgow Caledonian University attracts students from a wide range of backgrounds, from local school leavers to PhD students from all over the world.
 We pride ourselves on providing a friendly, modern and effective learning environment for all of our students.